Sh1vd3v/Sh1vD3v/README.md

 </div>

-## Welcome
+## Welcome Visitor 🤗
 ----

-This is where I keep my projects and other things, along with a few other things.
+This is where I keep my projects and other things, along with a few other things not so important.
-Feel Free to look around.
+Feel Free to look around 👀👀👀.

+Currently Learning System Design and distributed systems.

 ![](https://komarev.com/ghpvc/?username=Sh1vd3v&color=ff69b4)